aidanjones3/ChicagoCrimeAnalysis/README.md

 *fileutils.h* contains the definition of the data structure used to store crime records in, as well as a parsing function.

 *KMeans.h* contains the actual algorithm implementation using the `Centroid` class and `CrimeRecord` structure.
+It also contains the implementation of the distance formula between two Lat/Long points.
+This uses the Haversine Formula within it.

 ---
 Results
 ---

+For all tests, the number of iterations was limited to 50.
+The Elbow Method was first used to determine the ideal number of centroids, and then the K Means implementation was ran using the ideal number of centroids identified for the number of data points used.
+The results were written to text files, and GNUPlot was used to plot every point, using the third column (centroid id it belongs to) as the color field.

 -> ELBOW METHOD

 The K-Means implementation was first ran on only a percentage of the data. `N` was first chosen to be 100,000 and the number of centroids were varied from 1 -> 20.
 The within centroid sum of squares was calculated at each iteration, and the results were written to *results/ElbowMethodResults.txt*.
 GNUPlot was used to plot the results (see below).
 It is observed that there is a distinct "elbow" when the number of centroids is 4.
 After 4 centroids, there is not a great deal of improved performance in the algorithm for N = 100,000.
-Similar plots can be observed for a different number of data points.

 ![](results/ElbowMethodResults.png)

+The elbow method results were then visualized for `N` with the full data set (~1.5 million points).

 -> GNUPlot Centroid Visualization